Home

 The Indian Head Half Eagle was minted from 1908 through 1916.
 Production was then suspended until 1929, when 662,000 pieces were struck, most of which were destroyed before ever leaving the Mint.
 As the Great Depression took hold, economic conditions precluded additional production of the $5 Indian gold coin.

 The demise of the Indian Head five dollar gold was the last the nation would see of the half eagle in circulation.
 Since United States gold coins were first minted in 1795, by far the most successful face value denomination in American life was the half eagle.
 From 1795 to 1916, half eagle production was skipped in only three years: 1801, 1816 and 1817.
-Through political uncertainty, financial catastrophes and war, the half eagle was a fellow traveler in America's journey.
+Through political uncertainty, financial catastrophes and war, the half eagle was indeed a fellow traveler in America's journey.

 There are three key dates in the brief Indian Head Half Eagle series.
 The most important of these is the previously mentioned 1929.
 The 1909-O is also highly prized by collectors, as is the 1911-D, though to a much lesser extent.
 Click on the key date links below to find examples currently for sale: